Pediatric Residency Global Health Opportunities

 Components of the Global Health Track

-Participants enrolled in the track will be paired with a global health mentor who will help them develop a scholarly project as well as select and prepare for an international experience.
+Participants enrolled in the track will be paired with a global health mentor who will help them develop a scholarly project as well as select and prepare for an international experience their final year of residency.
 The mentor will also help the resident tailor their experience to meet career goals and individual interests.
-Residents will participate in monthly meetings, local and international global health electives, online modules and readings, and campus-wide global health educational sessions.

 Application Process for the Global Health Track